 Travelling from outside Canada?
 DO NOT FORGET THIS

 If you’re traveling from outside Canada don’t forget to purchase comprehensive travel insurance that includes emergency evacuation!

-World Nomads is the best choice for these types of adventure trips.
+Check out World Nomads* for a quote.
 Hopefully you never need to make a claim, but if you do you’ll be beyond happy you were prepared!
 I broke my collarbone traveling a few years ago, which hurt enough!
 I can’t imagine how much worse it would have felt if I had to pay the $15,000 in medical bills out-of-pocket.